Gelbpunkt/IdleRPG/README.md

 You may [submit an issue](https://github.com/Gelbpunkt/IdleRPG/issues) or open pull requests at any time.

-The master branch is always the *latest stable* version.
-For development versions, check other branches please.

 ## License

-The IdleRPG Project is dual-licensed under the terms of the [GNU Affero General Public License 3.0](https://github.com/Gelbpunkt/IdleRPG/blob/v3.5/LICENSE.md) ("AGPL") for non-commercial and the Travitia License for commercial use.
-A copy of the AGPL can be found in the [LICENSE.md](https://github.com/Gelbpunkt/IdleRPG/blob/v3.5/LICENSE.md) file.
-The Travitia license can be obtained by sending a formal request to business [at] travitia \<dot\> xyz with usecase, name and address.
-"Commercial use" includes any kind of revenue made with or based upon the software, even donations.
+The IdleRPG Project is licensed under the terms of the [GNU Affero General Public License 3.0](https://github.com/Gelbpunkt/IdleRPG/blob/v3.6/LICENSE.md) ("AGPL").

 The AGPL allows you to:
 - [x] Modify the code